Authentication in ThinLinc with PKCS #15 smart cards

 # Sample /etc/passwdaliases # A few invalid lines, for testing #orange #banana: #apple:wrong # A valid line #root2:0 # Example of RFC4514 DN - a username derived from a Smart Card certificate #serialNumber=197703012570,givenName=Peter Alf G\c3\b6ran,sn=\c3\85strand,cn=Peter \c3\85strand,c=SE:4711 organizationalUnitName=temp,cn=Jan Andersson:1000

-14. Activate the passwdaliases module in NSS on your agent server(s) by adding 'passwdaliases' to the list of modules for the passwd database:
+14. Activate the passwdaliases module in NSS on all your agent and master server(s) by adding 'passwdaliases' to the list of modules for the passwd database:

 $ sudo vi /etc/nsswitch.conf